-Although the results from the Cambodia Malaria Survey conducted by CNM in 2013 among the households located at the highest risk areas indicate that the knowledge of malaria being caused by mosquito bites is high, there's still a significant level of misconception about the transmission of malaria with 25% of the respondents reporting that malaria is linked to not boiling water.
+Although the results from the Cambodia Malaria Survey conducted by CNM in 2013 among the households located at the highest risk areas indicate that the knowledge of malaria being caused by mosquito bites is high, there remains a significant level of misconception about the transmission of malaria.
+25% of the respondents queried reported that malaria is linked to not boiling water.
 More importantly, there is also an observed gap in understanding the difference between 'treated' and 'untreated' bed nets indicating a lack of sufficient knowledge about the added benefits of using insecticide-treated nets to prevent malaria.
 Given the current circumstances, PFD continues to stress its community-based efforts and BCC activities, which include malaria education and training provided to companies and plantation workers, students, teachers and other at-risk populations.
-Along with carrying out these community-based activities, PFD also focuses on health systems strengthening (HSS) activities through local capacity building and providing a number of different trainings to health staff and volunteers at all levels.
+Along with carrying out these community-based activities, PFD also focuses on health systems strengthening (HSS)